Start My Answer

 What if Halsted Financial Services sues me?

 If Halsted Financial Services is suing you, don't panic.
-SoloSuit can help you represent yourself and beat GRC in court.
+SoloSuit can help you represent yourself in court or settle the debt without going to court at all.
 Here's how.

-The first step to beating Halsted Financial in court is to respond to the lawsuit.
+The first step to resolving debt a lawsuit with Halsted Financial is to respond to the lawsuit.
 When you're sued for a debt, you should receive court documents notifying you of the suit.
 These documents are called the Summons and Complaint (also known as Petition in some states).
 The Summons notifies you of the case information, while the Complaint lists the specific claims being made against you.
 You should respond to the Summons and Complaint as soon as you receive it by filing a written Answer with the court.

 Here are six tips to follow when drafting your Answer: